 SysML activity, action or block that represent something that an individual replaceable unit does; function happens in a certain place (some functions are performed by an individual replaceable unit.
-A function unit is the most specific producer/consumer of a flow, and an agent that stores/retrieves data from datastores.
+For the purposes of CRA, a function is the most specific producer/consumer of a flow; Function may be denied by an attack, may fail to do, or may do at a wrong time, or do wrongly, e.g. fire a missile at a wrong target, or may be degraded.